Yermo/nativescript-mapbox/README.md

     },
     zoomLevel: 9.25, // 0-20, default 0
     showUserLocation: true, // default false - requires location permissions on Android which you can remove from AndroidManifest.xml if you don't need them
-    hideAttribution: false, // default false, Mapbox requires this default if you're on a free plan
+    hideAttribution: false, // default true, Mapbox requires `false` if you're on a free plan
     hideLogo: false, // default false, Mapbox requires this default if you're on a free plan
     hideCompass: false, // default false
     disableRotation: false, // default false